Airless Spray Equipment

 There are several advantages to the use of airless spray equipment (continued) -

-• Minimal overspray compared to conventional air spray
+1. Minimal overspray compared to conventional air spray.

-• Mobile unit - only compressed air via electric or diesel compressors is required
+3. Mobile unit - only compressed air via electric or diesel compressors is required.

-• The equipment is robust as it does get abused on some construction sites and workstations
+4. The equipment is robust, as it is often abused on construction sites and workstations.

 Airless Spray Painting